Why do people go cold turkey?

 s medication-assisted treatment (MAT).
 Medication to reduce the physical symptoms of withdrawal (lofexidine) is also available.

 Reclaim Your Life From Going ‘Cold Turkey’, And Get Into A Detox Program

-Substance Addiction is a condition that can cause major health, social, and economic problems that should not be taken lightly.
+Substance Addiction is a condition that can cause significant health, social, and economic problems that should not be taken lightly.
 Going Cold Turkey can be very dangerous, resulting in even death.
-We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from addiction with professional and safe Detox Programs.
+We at Level Up Washington treatment center can provide you, or someone you love, the tools to recover from addiction with professional and safe primary mental health treatment programs.
 Feel free to call us to speak with one of our counselors.
-We can inform you more about the Cold Turkey meaning by giving you relevant information.
+We can inform you more about Cold Turkey meaning by providing relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.